 Jefferson Adams recommended using oven-baked sweet potatoes for the best color and texture.
 I’m not doing much baking at the moment so I can't say if that will provide better results.
 I'll have to give that method a try when cooler weather arrives, but for now sweet potatoes that are boiled or baked in the microwave work just fine for me.

-This recipe is linked to Foodie Friday, Wellness Weekends, Whole Food Fridays, 5-Ingredient Mondays, Gluten-Free Tuesday Linky, Allergy-Free Wednesdays, and Gluten-Free Wednesdays.
+This recipe is linked to Foodie Friday, Wellness Weekends, Whole Food Fridays, 5-Ingredient Mondays, Gluten-Free Tuesday Linky, Allergy-Free Wednesdays, Gluten-Free Wednesdays, Savoring Saturdays, and Saturday Night Fever.